 Since 2013, Canadian companies have regularly run billboard advertisements in Silicon Valley to target and potentially poach U.S. educated foreign workers that are frustrated by the American immigration system’s limitations.
 These billboards are straightforward: “H-1B Problems?
 Pivot to Canada.”
 Though they target individuals, companies are also responding.

 According to Envoy Global’s 2022 Immigration Trends Report respondents, 71 percent of American employers are pursuing global strategies to retain talent that couldn’t obtain U.S. work authorization, with Canada being the top destination for employee relocation.

 This is a win-win scenario for Canada.
 Immigrants arrive ready to work with highly sought-after skills, contribute to the Canadian economy in tax and consumption, and fill — or create — jobs that can stimulate further economic growth.

 While international students make up less than 5 percent of all higher education enrollees in the U.S., they are vastly overrepresented in our most crucial fields.
 For instance, in electrical engineering, petroleum engineering, and computer science graduate programs, approximately 80 percent of students are foreign-born.
 When the U.S. fails to provide ample and accessible visa pathways for these students after graduation, they take their valuable skills elsewhere–to our competitors’ benefit, and to our detriment.

-This new data spells out in stark numbers what we had already reasonably deduced: that the U.S. is in the midst of a brain drain, and Canada is reaping the benefits as talent moves elsewhere to put their critical skills into practice.
+This new data spells out in stark numbers what we had already reasonably deduced: that while suffering a skilled labor shortage, the U.S. is in the midst of a brain drain of talented foreign workers, and Canada is reaping the benefits as talent moves elsewhere to put their critical skills into practice.
 The U.S. must respond promptly by providing ample and viable visa pathways that can protect the educational investments made in these students.

 Photo credit: iStock